viur-framework/viur-core/docs/doc_tutorial/advanced/15_training_tasks.rst

 On instance startup
 -------------------

-The last hook you can use is the :meth:`server.tasks.StartupTask` decorator.
+The last hook you can use is the :meth:`viur.core.tasks.StartupTask` decorator.
 This way you can have code being executed whenever a new instance starts up without slowing down the instance startup itself (The code will be called deferred shortly after an instance gets ready).
 Useful to ensure some database initialization or the like.